-Attribute Metric Method Health and condition of the kydra westringia population Population count Design and implement every 3 years, monitoring to generate a count of the number of mature (viable) plants and seedlings in the population.
+Attribute Metric Method Health and condition of the Kydra westringia population Population count Design, and implement every three years, monitoring to count the number of mature plants and seedlings of Kydra westringia in the populations.

 A report on the health and condition of the value for which this AIS was declared will be prepared and published on the Department of Planning and Environment website: www.environment.nsw.gov.au.
 The report will summarise the baseline and current health and condition of the values of the declared land and its overall trajectory.